heinerb1/heinerb1.github.io/_pages/log.md

                 VTR meeting and began working on trying to implement part of the symbiflow architecture into VTR.
 However, it seems that this will be a difficult process and that it will be hard to piece these parts together correctly in an architecture file.
+* **Friday**: Tried to assemble a VTR architecture file with a Xilinx slicel site, but it is taking a long time as I predicted.
+Each piece of the file has had to be copied in recursively from the symbiflow arch defs repo and I have been making modicifcations according to the error messages that I am getting from VTR.
+In addition, I have been unable to complete the packing stage of VPR as it appears to be expecting .latch primitives despite the symbiflow files use custom flip flops.

+### Week 8: June 14, 2021

+* **Monday**:
+* **Tuesday**:
+* **Wednesday**:
+* **Thursday**:
 * **Friday**: